 Employee Name: -

 Department:

 Date:

-I hereby acknowledge that I have received a copy of the City of Powell's Employed hereby acknowledge that I understand that it is my responsibility to familiarize remployee Handbook and I agree to comply with all the policies and procedures contained that the policies are the procedures contained that the policies are the procedures of the contained that it is my responsibility to familiarize the policies and procedures contained that it is my responsibility to familiarize the policies and procedures contained that it is my responsibility to familiarize the policies and procedures contained that it is my responsibility to familiarize the policies and procedures contained that it is my responsibility to familiarize the policies and procedures contained that the policies are procedures to the procedures of the procedure of the procedures of the procedure of th nyself with the
+I hereby acknowledge that I have received a copy of the City of Powell's Employer hereby acknowledge that I understand that it is my responsibility to familiarize remployee Handbook and I agree to comply with all the policies and procedures of Handbook. nyself with the

 I further understand that if I have any questions as to the applicability or meanin I can direct my questions to my supervisor or the Human Resources Department. g of any policy,

-I further understand that this Handbook is not an employment contract and that occur to this Handbook. it changes may
+I further understand that this Handbook is not an employment contract and that occur to this Handbook. t changes may

 Signature:

 Date: